 Symptoms of Pullorum

-- Breathing difficulties, low activity and a white paste on the backsides of chicks.
+- White paste on the backsides of chicks

 Symptoms of Avian Influenza